nonblocking/mashroom/packages/plugin-packages/mashroom-browser-cache/README.md

 # Mashroom Browser Cache

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

 This plugin adds a Service to manage cache control headers.
-It allows to disable the cache globally.
+It also allows to disable the cache globally.

 ## Usage